Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

   ====================================  ======  ==========================

-Request contains only one bitset which can be either value/mask pair (request to change specific feature bits and leave the rest) or only a value (request to set all features to specified set).
+Request contains only one bitset which can be either value/mask pair (request to change specific feature bits and leave the woke rest) or only a value (request to set all features to specified set).

-As request is subject to netdev_change_features() sanity checks, optional kernel reply (can be suppressed by ``ETHTOOL_FLAG_OMIT_REPLY`` flag in request header) informs client about the actual result. ``ETHTOOL_A_FEATURES_WANTED`` reports the difference between client request and actual result: mask consists of bits which differ between requested features and result (dev->features after the operation), value consists of values of these bits in the request (i.e. negated values from resulting features). ``ETHTOOL_A_FEATURES_ACTIVE`` reports the difference between old and new dev->features: mask consists of bits which have changed, values are their values in new dev->features (after the operation).
+As request is subject to netdev_change_features() sanity checks, optional kernel reply (can be suppressed by ``ETHTOOL_FLAG_OMIT_REPLY`` flag in request header) informs client about the woke actual result. ``ETHTOOL_A_FEATURES_WANTED`` reports the woke difference between client request and actual result: mask consists of bits which differ between requested features and result (dev->features after the woke operation), value consists of values of these bits in the woke request (i.e. negated values from resulting features). ``ETHTOOL_A_FEATURES_ACTIVE`` reports the woke difference between old and new dev->features: mask consists of bits which have changed, values are their values in new dev->features (after the operation).